lenilsonjr/TeaBot/README.md

 ```
 Edit each of these files to match your deploy info.

-You should create a `database.yml`, a `secrets.yml` and a `production.rb` in your server's Capistrano shared folder structure.
+You should create a `database.yml` and a `secrets.yml` in your server's Capistrano shared folder structure.
 Don't forget to edit `production.rb:27` to match your API's domain.

 Also, don't forget to edit your `Capfile` to match your stack.

 After configuring everything, just type `cap production deploy` and the bot will be deployed.
 This [guide](https://www.phusionpassenger.com/library/deploy/apache/automating_app_updates/ruby/) may help you.

-# Future Improvements
+# :sparkles: Future Improvements

 - Internationalize bot (currently it only speaks portuguese)
 - Create tests

-# Contributing
+# :pencil2: Contributing

 You know the business.
 Just fork the repo and send a PR with your fix or new feature.
 I made this bot in a hurry, so the code certainly can be improved.
 Feel free to help!